Theoretically Motivated Data Augmentation and Regularization for Portfolio Construction: Related Works

 \textbf{Data augmentation}.
 Consider a training loss function of the additive form $L = \frac{1}{N} \sum_i \ell(x_i, y_i)$ for $N$ pairs of training data points $\{(x_i, y_i)\}_{i=1}^N$.
 Data augmentation amounts to defining an underlying data-dependent distribution and generating new data points stochastically from this underlying distribution.
 A general way to define data augmentation is to start with a datum-level training loss and transform it to an expectation over an augmentation distribution $P\left(z |(x_i, y_i) \right)$ \citep{dao2019kernel}, $\ell(x_i, y_i) \to \mathbb{E}_{(z_i, g_i) \sim P(z, g | (x_i, y_i))} [\ell(z_i, g_i) ]$, and the total training loss function becomes

 One common example of data augmentation is injecting isotropic gaussian noise to the input \citep{shorten2019survey, fons2020evaluating}, which is equivalent to setting $P(z, g | (x_i, y_i)) \sim \delta(g - y_i)\exp\left[-(z - x_i)^{\rm T}(z- x_i)/(2\sigma^2) \right]$ for some specified strength $\sigma^2$.
 Despite the ubiquity of data augmentation in deep learning, existing works are often empirical in nature \citep{fons2020evaluating, zhong2020random, shorten2019survey, antoniou2017data}.
-For a relevant example, \citet{fons2020evaluating} empirically evaluates the effect of different types of data augmentation in a financial series prediction task. \citet{dao2019kernel} is one major recent theoretical work that tries to understand modern data augmentation theoretically; it shows that data augmentation is approximately learning in a special kernel; \citet{he2019data} argues that data augmentation can be seen as an effective regularization.
+For a relevant example, \citet{fons2020evaluating} empirically evaluates the effect of different types of data augmentation in a financial series prediction task. \citet{dao2019kernel} is one major recent theoretical work that tries to understand modern data augmentation theoretically; it shows that data augmentation is approximately learning in a special kernel. \citet{he2019data} argues that data augmentation can be seen as an effective regularization.
 However, no theoretically motivated data augmentation method for finance exists yet.
 One major challenge and achievement of this work is to develop a theory that bridges the traditional finance theory and machine learning methods.
 In the next section, we introduce the portfolio theory.
-A brief literature review of portfolio theory is given in Section~\ref{app sec: related works}.